yii-tools/forms/docs/input/file.md

 ## Input hidden for unchecked

-This following code will generate a hidden input for unchecked.
+The following code shows how to create a file with a hidden input for unchecked.

 ```php
 <?php